 2.3.
 International Smart Grid Standards

-The smart grid will span the globe, and the United States is not alone in its initiative to modernize the electric grid.
+The United States is not alone in its initiative to modernize the electric grid.
 Many other countries-across six continents-have launched significant efforts to encourage the development of the smart grid in their own countries and regions.